 So, if your employer owed you $3,000 in unpaid overtime, liquidated damages would bring this total to $6,000.

 Under Section 448.08 of the Florida Statutes, a prevailing plaintiff will also routinely receive reimbursement for attorney fees and other legal costs.
 So, if you bring suit against your employer and win, you can recover reasonable legal fees.

 Can you sue for unpaid wages?
 Knowing your options is critical, especially when you are pursuing unpaid wages in Florida.
 Certain actions can affect others.
 For example, in Florida, you can file a wage and hour claim with a local U.S. Department of Labor office.
 That said, however, it is important to note that an employee may not bring a civil lawsuit for back wages if the Secretary of Labor has already filed suit to recover the wages.

 Some paths require notifying your employer, while others do not.
 And finally, timing matters.
 The unpaid wages claim time limits vary depending on your situation.
-To ensure you meet all deadlines and receive your full compensation, it is a good idea to speak to a qualified attorney.
+To ensure you meet all deadlines and receive your full compensation, it is a good idea to speak to a qualified Tampa unpaid wages attorney.

 The employment laws regarding unpaid wages can be difficult to understand.
 If you want to recover your back pay, you should fully understand your rights.
-Tampa unpaid wages lawyers at Feldman Legal Group can provide advice and counsel on your specific situation.
+A Tampa unpaid wages lawyer at Feldman Legal Group can provide advice and counsel on your specific situation.
 Whether you just need guidance, assistance writing an unpaid wages demand letter, or full-fledged representation, we can help.
-Contact us today at 877-946-8293.
+Contact us today.